Downloads Frequently Asked Questions

 “But I never got an email!”

 No problem!
-If you ordered from us, you automatically get an account on our website.
-All you have to do is log in, click “My Account” in the blue bar at upper right, click “Orders” (or “Downloads”) in the purple bulleted list, and click on your order number.
+If you created an account when you ordered, all you have to do is log in, click “My Account” in the blue bar at upper right, click “Orders” (or “Downloads”) in the purple bulleted list, and click on your order number.
 Like so:

 This will open your order and you can see your download links there: